-A few good folks have wondered where I’ve been, what have I been writing?
+A few good folks have wondered where I’ve been, what I’ve been writing.
 While I continue to be in business as usual (solitude nirvana) mode, I could also say I’m in witless protection after passing through magical, mystical doors of contention… Several times, I started to blog about being a pandemic dissident, but restrained myself.

-While people worldwide lament about lockdown and new normals, I try to relate and fail.
+While people worldwide lament about lockdown and the false new normal phrase, I try to relate and fail.
 Graduation and proms, I boycotted both…and protested when my friends got a senior trip–to Viet Nam.
-I wondered if we should be filling out 2020 census now or later?
-I’m perplexed that few remember the Hong Kong flu and not surprised so many don’t realize or accept we are all 99.5+% the same.
+I wondered if we should be filling out 2020 census now or later when…?
+I’m perplexed few remember the Hong Kong flu and not surprised so many don’t realize or accept we are all 99.5+% the same.
 DNA can’t tell race… A neighbor keeps playing Helter Shelter, while offering the season’s first Freud Green Tomatoes, and lamenting over lost things, especially illusions.
 Is this pandemic based on how dense the population is or how dense the population is?
 I better stop.
 It’s time for my anti-social meeting–though we never meet…

 Meanwhile I have a crop of stories to offload.
 Part 3 of Demeter’s Delinquent Daughter rolls out next week.
 This is Chapter 1 of the subject title in which the suicide of a famous, reclusive French composer and poet in the Florida Keys turns a multi-tasking sassy lassy into a sleuth.
 If it was his ambition to die, she must know why.
 She sees parallels between the man’s death and Italian novelist, poet, and translator Caesar Pavase.
 Was it just a coincidence, the desperate act of a brokenhearted man, or something far more sinister?
 Cheers, Jo

 Prologue: A Willful Act